fpereiro/dale/readme.md

 ## Functions

-dale consists of just five functions.
+dale consists of six functions.

 ### `dale.do`